feluxe/very-hungry-pi/README.md

 ### Configure vhpi:

-Pip creates a config dir at `~/.config/vhpi/`, there you should fine a file `vhpi_cfg.yaml.
+Pip creates a config dir at `~/.config/vhpi/`, there you should fine a file `vhpi_cfg.yaml`.
 This is where you configure your backup jobs.
+The config file is pretty self explanatory, just have a look at the [Example Config](#example_config)

 ### Test the configuration

-In order to test *vhpi* I suggest setting up some some dummy backup sources to some save destinations.
+In order to test *vhpi* I suggest setting up some dummy backup sources that point to some save destinations.
 Maybe in the `/tmp` dir or so.
-Then just run this command a couple of times and see if the destionation is filled with backups/snapshots, the way you wish:
+Then just run the following command a couple of times and see if the destination gets filled with backups/snapshots, the way you wish:

  ```
  $ vhpi run
  ```

 If you get an error try to adjust the config.
 If you think there is a bug feel free to use the [github issue tracker](https://github.com/feluxe/very_hungry_pi/issues).
-The results of each run are added to the log-files as well (`~/.config/vhpi/debug.log` and `~/.config/vhpi/info.log`) If your configuration works the way you wish, you should create a cronjob to make your Pi run *vhpi* automatically.
+The results of each run is added to the log-files as well (`~/.config/vhpi/debug.log` and `~/.config/vhpi/info.log`)

 ### <a name="create_cronjob"></a> Create a Cronjob

 I suggest creating a cronjob that runs *vhpi* automatically every hour.
 To do so you can add the following line to `/etc/crontab`.
 (Replace `username` with the username that is supposed to run *vhpi*. (in most cases that would be `root`))

 ```
 @hourly         username   vhpi run
 ```

-NOTICE: You can use any time interval you like for the cronjob, but keep in mind that the time interval should be at least as small as the smallest snapshot interval.
+NOTICE: You can use any time interval you like for the cronjob, but keep in mind that the time interval should be at least as small as the smallest snapshot interval that you use.
 E.g. if you want to create hourly snapshots the cronjob should run *vhpi* at least every hour, otherwise you won't get a snapshot for each hour.
  You should also keep in mind that the more frequently *vhpi* is run by your cronjob, the higher is the chance you get a new backup.
 E.g. if you use a cronjob that only starts every 24 hours, chances are high that you won't get a backup for several days in a row, because your client machines might be offline at the particular time your cronjob fires.
 So even if your smallest snapshot is supposed to happen daily, you should consider making the cronjob run *vhpi* each hour or so.
 That way chances are higher that you get a daily backup.

 You can also add multiple cronjobs that execute *vhpi* in different intervals for different users.
 Thou, In most cases it would be enough to run *vhpi* hourly by root.